docQodly/docs/docs/studio/pageLoaders/pageLoaderOverview.md

 </Column.List>

 :::info
 The Sanity Check serves as an informative tool.
-Even if errors are present, a webform can still be saved.
+Even if errors are present, a Page can still be saved.
 :::